 - Simplify Physical Inventory – A lot of manufacturers and distributors cringe when they hear the phrase “Physical Inventory Count.”
 However, a really strong warehouse management system will simplify these often-complex procedures.
 For example, some have implemented cycle counting strategies which will drastically change the way you look at physical inventory.
 Rather than conducting it one time per year, cycle counting is a series of audits on smaller groups of inventory within the warehouse.
 This phased approach provides a higher level of record accuracy saving both time and risk.

 What makes Deacom’s WMS different?

-Deacom’s warehouse management system is a native element to the main ERP system.
-There are no messy connections to other systems, constant importing/exporting of data, or inconsistent information between the WMS system and the rest of the modules.
-With DEACOM ERP, all data and processes live within a one platform giving all stakeholders access to information with a single login.
+Deacom’s warehouse management system is a native element of the core ERP platform.
+All data and processes live within the centralized platform giving all stakeholders access to information with a single login.
 It’s a seamless and quick process for conducting everything from the simple report to more complicated Material Requirements Planning (MRP).

-Many providers rely on 3rd party applications to develop mobile software which restricts their ability to offer real-time visibility.
-DEACOM ERP will always present the most updated information without the need to conduct periodic synchronizations because it is a true extension of the main ERP system.
-When visiting DEACOM via a smartphone or tablet (available for Apple and Android), users are able to view dashboards in real-time, drill down into reports, and make changes on the fly, no matter where they are or what time it is.
+When using DEACOM via a smartphone or tablet (available for Apple and Android), users are able to view warehouse dashboards in real-time, drill down into reports, and make changes on the fly, no matter where they are or what time it is.
 It’s an unmatched level of ERP accessibility right in the palm of your hand.